Coober Pedy

 Coober Pedy has shown very soft population growth performance across periods assessed by AreaSearch

-Coober Pedy's population, as per AreaSearch's analysis, is approximately 1,518 as of August 2025.
-This represents a decrease of 48 people, a 3.1% drop from the 2021 Census figure of 1,566.
-The change is inferred from the estimated resident population of 1,527 in June 2024 and address validation since the Census date.
+Coober Pedy's population, according to AreaSearch's analysis, is approximately 1,518 as of August 2025.
+This figure represents a decrease of 48 people, equating to a 3.1% decline since the 2021 Census, which reported a population of 1,566.
+The change is inferred from the estimated resident population of 1,527 as of June 2024 and address validation since the Census date.
 This results in a population density ratio of 19.5 persons per square kilometer.
-Overseas migration primarily drove recent population growth.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
-Future trends indicate an overall population decline, with a projected reduction of 17 people by 2041.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made via weighted aggregation from LGA to SA2 levels.
+Future trends indicate a decline in overall population, with a projected reduction of 17 persons by 2041.
 However, specific age cohorts are expected to grow, notably the 85 and over group, which is projected to increase by 53 people.

 Frequently Asked Questions - Population